cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 suitable for a broad variety of use cases.

 The remainder of this document is structured as follows: first, in
-{{cryptographic-deps}} and {{frameworks}}, we define the abstractions on which the frameworks are built, and then the frameworks themselves.
+{{cryptographic-deps}} and {{framework}}, we define the abstractions on which hybrid KEMs are built, and then a framework for building hybrid KEMs.
 Then, in
 {{security}}, we lay out the security analyses that support these frameworks, including the security requirements for constituent components and the security notions satisfied by hybrid KEMS constructed according to the